What to Expect When You Become a Bar Manager

 It isn’t all doom and gloom.
 There are bonuses to having well-established friendships and working your way through the bar’s ups and downs and then becoming the king of the castle.

 Firstly, you’ll have the trust of your peers.
-They’ve been with you through the tough nights, the quiet days and the less than desirable vomit soaked toilets.
+They’ve been with you through the quiet days and tough nights.
 They know that you know what you’re doing (even if on the inside you’re screaming with fear) and they will follow you into battle because of that.

 Establishing trust can be one of the hardest things to do when taking charge of a team as a bar manager, and the chances are you’ve already established it.